 Ground penetrating radar examination finds steel reinforcement in concrete

 Penhall Technologies was contracted for a job in Weld County, Colorado.
 The job mainly consisted of scanning several areas of a newly constructed concrete road.
 The client mentioned that his reason for hiring Penhall Technologies for the GPR examination was to identify the placement of steel reinforcing dowels embedded in the concrete.
-Our skilled analyst arrived on site and began the procedure by marking the area to be scanned (as seen in the picture).
-Then, the Penhall Technologies’ analyst scanned the area and the results were drawn in red marker, yielding a comparison with the client’s required layout.
-An approximate depth was also recorded at each end of the dowels.
-This procedure was then repeated in several areas of the road.
+Our analyst arrived on site and began the procedure by marking the proposed scanning area.
+Then, the Penhall Technologies’ analyst scanned the area and marked out the results in red marker.
+This yields a comparison with the client’s required layout.
+Also, the analyst recorded an approximate depth at each end of the dowels.
+Then, he repeated this procedure in several areas of the road.

-The client was in need of a ground penetrating radar scanning method to prove to the Department of Transportation that the road reinforcement was correctly installed.
+The client had to prove to the Department of Transportation that they installed the road reinforcement correctly.
 The client mentioned that they previously used a method known as MIT to locate the alignment and depth of reinforcement.
 However, the client was skeptical of the results when several areas of the road failed under that inspection, and that is when he decided to hire our services.
 Our Penhall Technologies’ analyst was able to show through ground penetrating radar, also known as GPR, that the reinforcement was within compliance of the Department of Transportation.